Friday, September 12, 2008

 The purpose of this blog is to publish some facts about the era in which Andre de Mestre, Heleine Cotterel and their children Jean Charles Prosper and Melanie Caroline Jeanne lived.1 Their lives were greatly affected by the French Revolution, with Andre being killed at Martinique.
 His death was a consequence of a complex series of events that were partly due to his battalion's presence there to maintain order amongst several volatile, opposing factions.
 His final demise resulted from the futile attempt by the French to defend Martinique against a British attack.
 I will attempt to explain some of the circumstances of this time, but first, will publish some relevant dates for the family's births and information regarding marriage.
 I have not attempted to list exhaustive genealogical details, as these are available elsewhere (see links at right).
 Comments or questions are welcome at the bottom of the post.

-Andre de Mestre was born 16 February 1756 at Montastruc to Pierre de Mestre and his spouse Marie Marguerite Chefdeville.
+Andre de Mestre was born 16 February 1756 at Montastruc to Pierre de Mestre and Marie Marguerite Chefdeville.
 He was baptised the following day.

 From the Archives de la Ville de Lorient, I found the baptism for Jean Charles Prosper who was born 15 August 1789 and baptised in the parish of St-Louis two days later.
 He is listed as "fils naturel" of Heleine, which means he was born outside wedlock.
 There is no record of the father on this baptism.
 2